asaadsaad/MWA-Homework14-Angular04/README.md

 * Create another route `GET /api/protected` and write a middleware to verify and allow tokenized requests to pass through.
 The route will send back a JSON object as a response.

 ### Frontend Application (Angular)
-* Create a Data-Driven sign-up and sign-in forms with an async validator that checks if emails are unique.
+* Create reactive sign-up and sign-in forms with an async validator that checks if emails are unique.
 * Create Angular route `/protected` that displays `protectedComponent`, this component will fetch data from `GET /api/protected/`, make sure all requests have the JWT in the request header, so the backend API will approve the request, your frontend route should be protected with a Guard so only logged in users can access `protectedComponent`.